Dongjia0601/Software-Project/README.md

 # Introduction

-Welcome to my Developing Maintenance Software coursework project.
-I am **Dong, Jia (Student ID: 20705878)**, and this project focuses on maintaining and extending a re-implementation of the classic retro game **Tetris**.
+Welcome to my Developing Maintenance Software project.
+I am **Dong, Jia**, and this project focuses on maintaining and extending a re-implementation of the classic retro game **Tetris**.

 This implementation features three distinct game modes: **Endless Mode**, **Level Mode**, and **Two-Player Mode**, providing a comprehensive Tetris gaming experience with modern design patterns, professional UI/UX, and extensive audio-visual enhancements.